dblohm7/dblohm7.github.com/source/_posts/2013-02-15-plugin-hang-ui-on-aurora.markdown

 last time.
 I learned that on an intermittent basis, the Plugin Hang UI dialog box was being hung up on Win32 `ShowWindow` and `SetFocus` calls.
-What I did know was that my attempts to explicitly detach the Plugin Hang UI's thread from the hung Firefox thread weren't working well as I would have liked.
+What I did know was that my attempts to explicitly detach the Plugin Hang UI's thread from the hung Firefox thread weren't working as well as I would have liked.

 After [numerous attempts](https://bugzilla.mozilla.org/show_bug.cgi?id=834127#c9)
 at fixing these issues, I determined that for the time being we will have to